 First phase Second phase Placing 5.1.
 Table A Not against the clock Table A Not against the clock According to the penalties in the second phase and, if necessary, to the penalties in the first phase.
 5.2.
 Table A Not against the clock Table A Against the clock According to the penalties and time in the second phase and, if necessary, to the penalties in the first phase.
 5.3.
 Table A Against the clock Table A Against the clock According to the penalties and time in the second phase and, if necessary, to the penalties and time in the first phase.
 5.4.
-Table A Not against the clock Table C According to the total time (Table C) of the second phase and, if necessary, to the penalties in the first phase.
+Table A Not against the clock According to the total time (Table C) of the second phase and, if necessary, to the penalties in the first phase.
 5.5.
 Table A Against the clock Table C According to the total time (Table C) of the second phase and, if necessary, to the penalties and time in the first phase.

 5.6.
-Table A not against Table A Against According to the aggregate penalties in

-the clock the clock both phases (faults on obstacles and

-penalties for exceeding the time allowed

-Minimum 5 obstacles Remaining in both phases) and, if necessary,

-Maximum 7 obstacles in obstacles (Total according to the time of the 2nd phase.
+Table A not against Table A Against According to the aggregate penalties in the clock the clock both phases (faults on obstacles and penalties for exceeding the time allowed Minimum 5 obstacles Maximum 7 obstacles in first phase Remaining obstacles (Total of minimum 11 and maximum 13 obstacles in both phases) in both phases) and, if necessary, according to the time of the 2nd phase.

-first phase of minimum 11

-and maximum

-13 obstacles in

-both phases)